teusH/MySense/LoPy/README.md

 ## DESCRIPTION
 The sensor kit is build with a LoPy-4 (PyCom) ESP controller.
 The controller has on board LoRa, WiFi and BlueTooth.
 Use an external LoRa Wan 868/915 LoRa antenna.
 The LoPy can be programmed via embedded python.
 To access the baord use the Atom (atom-beta) from PyCom.
 Atom is interfacing either via WiFi or serial (USB) connection to the controller.

+## PyCom programming
+Install *atom* (atom-beta) and pymkr from http://PyCom.com website.

+PyCom controller will try to run `/flash/boot.py' and `/flash/main.py`.
+If not you can interact via atom with the controller.
+In the directory `/flash`  your scripts will reside.

 ## MySense LoPy description
 The python script uses the Adafruit BME280 python module and SDS011 module from Rex Fue Feinstaub `https://github.com/rexfue/Feinstaub_LoPy` and Telenor weather station `https://github.com/TelenorStartIoT/lorawan-weather-station`.